Month: March 2014

 Read MoreCritically Endangered Mexican Wolf Finds Home in New York

 M1133 was born at the California Wolf Center in 2008 and lived at New Mexico’s Sevilleta Wolf Management Facility since his puppyhood.
-Like most of the Mexican wolves at the Wolf Conservation Center, M1133 was cared for in a way to best prepare him for a future in the wild.
-In order to ensure the…
+Like most of the Mexican wolves at the…

 Read MoreDebate Among Scientists Over “Wolf Effect” in Yellowstone